-All girls are required to wear School uniform and a neat appearance is expected at all times.
+All girls are required to wear school uniform and a neat appearance is expected at all times.
+On PE and Games lesson days, the girls can wear their sports kit but must have their waterproof jacket with them in case of inclement weather.
 Hair should be kept tidy and neatly tied back off the face.
-Jewellery, fitbits and other internet enabled wearables are not permitted and analogue watches are allowed from Year 2 upwards.
+Jewellery and nail polish are not permitted.